 What I did try was delicious Ajiaco (a soup with 3 kind of potatoes, chicken meat, caper… on top: cream and avocados).
 And in Medellin I must say a Bandeja Paisa is a good challenge if you love fried stuffs (Fried Pork or Chicharron, Fried Banana, Fried Eggs, black pudding, beans, rice, avocado, chorizo, arepa) I had half and was more than enough.
 Be careful with this main dish.

-Locro in Argentina is fine, but for Meat lovers, Argentina is a paradise for enjoying dick, juicy steaks!
+Locro in Argentina is fine, but for Meat lovers, Argentina is a paradise for enjoying thick, juicy steaks!

 Uruguay has also pretty good beef, and Brasil as well with their “Carne na espada”.